Hemet-Ryan Airport: Ryan Air Attack

 Ryan Air Attack is a joint Air Attack / Helitack base operated by the California Department of Forestry and Fire Protection (Riverside Unit).
 It is one of 19 tanker bases strategically located throughout California.
 The base provides initial attack aircraft service to over 17000 sqmi of private, state, and federally owned lands.
 Up until 1998, Ryan was statistically the busiest air tanker base in the United States, delivering an average of 1.5 million gallons of retardant annually.
-Currently two S-2 Trackers, an OV-10 and a UH-1H are stationed at the base.
+Currently two S-2 Trackers, an OV-10 and a S-70i are stationed at the base.
 The base has served as the primary air attack base for many wildfires, including the Old Fire and Cedar Fire in 2003 and the Esperanza Fire in 2006.